kimberlyvalent/hackathon-team-queue/README.md

 Our application made a prototype with limited functionality, based on the time available.
 But we hope that other organizations can take our idea further and partner with retailers, malls and pharmacies to help people queue while avoiding congestion.

 The application makes use of Node.js - as required by the hackathon rules.
-We made the frontend an Vue.js app served on Netlify and the backend is an Express API running on Heroku.
+We made the frontend an Vue.js app served on Netlify and the backend is an Express API hosted on Heroku.

 ## Live site